Ultimate Novel Writing Course – Jericho Writers

 • Awards

-Megan Collins is the author of a number of psychological thrillers all published by Atria/Simon & Schuster.
-Megan holds an MFA in Creative Writing from Boston University, and has taught creative writing at both the high school and college levels.
-Many of her former students have since had their work published and won prestigious writing competitions.
+Megan Collins is the author of psychological thrillers, including the 2025 release Cross My Heart (Atria Books).
+She holds an MFA in Creative Writing from Boston University and has taught creative writing at both the high school and college levels.
 Megan is also the managing editor of 3Elements Review, a prompt-based literary magazine.

 Previous